Chris FollinBy Chris Follin

 What comfort gear still has to prove

 I do not care about comfort gear just because it sounds nice.
 It still has to earn room.
-The good stuff here solves a real irritation: sitting badly, balancing food on your lap, losing all the cold to a weak cooler, or making camp feel flimsy once you actually want to stay outside awhile.
+The good stuff here solves a real irritation: sitting badly, balancing food on your lap, losing cold food to a weak cooler, sweating in a vehicle, or making camp feel flimsy once you actually want to stay outside awhile.

-Start here if you want the comfort gear that makes camp nicer without turning the whole loadout into clutter.
+Start here if you want comfort upgrades that make camp nicer without turning the whole loadout into a bulky second campsite.

 How I decide if a comfort item is worth it

 I want the comfort item that buys back time or mood.
 The chair has to make sitting outside feel better.
 The cooler has to remove food stress.
 The table has to stop the ground from becoming the default countertop.
-If it only sounds nice, it usually stays home.
+Fans, blankets, and fire gear have to change actual camp conditions, not just sound cozy in a list.

 START HERE